create-ar/create-commons-avr/docs/core-avr-sensor.md

 The entry point for managing sensors is `SensorManager`.
 New `Sensor` instances are added to the manager with a corresponding `SensorConfig`.
 The config holds information that informs the `SensorManager` how to use the `Sensor`.

 `SensorManager::update()` is called on an update loop.
 The manager then moves through the list of `Sensor`s it maintains and polls them according to the configuration.
-Collected data is saved to a persistent store by the `FileManager`.
+Collected data is saved to a persistent store by creating and maintaining `Database` instances from `DatabaseManager`.

 ###### Sensor Data

 Sensor data is informed by the backend storage mechanism which you can read more about in the [core-avr-database: Storage](core-avr-database.storage.md) document.
+Effectively, each sensor may return one or many floating point values which are then stored by timestamp.